top of page

 ‘The “Outlaw” archetype creates conflict, causes problems and breaks things down.
 All of which leaves others feeling shot to pieces.
 People in the life of someone who routinely behaves that way end up disrupted and destroyed by it.
 But it feeds his sense of self, and enables him to got out and be the “Magician” character on stage, working his magic and thrilling the life out of an audience until they can barely stand.
 Being the “Freddie Mercury” character loved and adored by the whole world.’

 Throw in his sexuality and the dilemma become denser.
-Leaving Freud aside (we’d be here all night) and turning to ‘Attachment Theory’, Hughes concludes that people like Freddie with inconsistent childhoods are ‘constantly in fight or flight mode’ when it comes to the feelings brought up by relationships.
-Please made up for a lack of deeper connection.
+Leaving Freud aside (we’d be here all night) and turning to ‘Attachment Theory’, Hughes concludes that people like Freddie with inconsistent childhoods are ‘constantly in fight or flight mode’ when it comes to the feelings brought up by relationships. *

 We know what Freddie would have preferred don’t we?
 Part of him would have been happier with a male partner more cultured and refined than those he coupled with.
 Public-school, perhaps, with a background not dissimilar to his own; although that wouldn’t necessarily have been a deal-breaker.
 A man of the world with an appreciation of music, ballet and art.
 Someone familiar with fine wine and cuisine, who was well-read and attuned to the ways of romance.
 The fact was, however, he was not attracted to the opera-loving ‘dickie-bow brigade.
 The men he fancied were the Winnies and Jims: rough-edged, plain-talking, basic blokes who wouldn’t know how to behave in an opera house if you gave them lessons.
 The fact is, he had distilled right down what he needed in life, which was a simple man who could satisfy him physically.
 All the rest, he could deliver himself!
 This made Freddie’s male relationships a bit gentleman versus ‘rough’.
 Which was what got the Beatles’ urbane manager Brian Epstein into so much trouble back in the sixties.
 And do you remember when Liz Taylor married Jim Fortensky at Michael Jackson’s Neverland ranch in 1991?
 The construction worker was like Richard Burton but without the Shakespeare or the talent.
 But she no longer needed Burton’s brilliance or profile, as in the end it was she who was the star!
 Observers took it to mean that this ‘lesser’ kind of guy was her true preference, her basic need.
 They said the same thing about Freddie.
 Wouldn’t he have adored the idea of being with somebody more like himself?